Star Trek plans packed lineup for the franchise's 60th anniversary, with Lego sets and YouTube show

 The first two episodes of the 20-episode run were released Monday, and the rest will roll out into the next year.

 A new scripted podcast, “Star Trek: Khan” also released its first episode Monday.
-New episodes will air weekly and chronicle Khan’s descent into the iconic villain introduced in the 1982 film “Star Trek II: The Wrath of Khan.”
+New episodes will air weekly and chronicle Khan’s descent into the iconic villain introduced in a 1967 “Star Trek” episode and the Enterprise crew's nemesis in the 1982 film “Star Trek II: The Wrath of Khan.”

 Following the longstanding success of Lego partnerships with similar franchises like "Star Wars," the company will partner with Paramount for the first time to bring "Star Trek" to life.